 As your business grows, the rule of 40 becomes more valuable.
 This metric is particularly useful when seeking new opportunities to secure investment funds.

-Startup SaaS companies usually focus more on growing their new business than generating profits.
-However, they should be able to prove that they can make profits easily when slowing down their growth.
-In this case, reaching the benchmark of the RO40 is vital for keeping a proper growth rate in the early days.
+SaaS startup companies usually focus more on growing their new business than generating profits.
+However, they should be able to prove they can make profits easily when slowing down their growth.
+In this case, reaching the benchmark of the RO40 is vital for keeping a sustainable growth rate in the early days.

 The rule of 40 is even more reliable for businesses in the maturity stage than those in the early stage.
 According to Feld, you can call your company “mature” when it generates a minimum of 1 million USD in MRR.